mikemac1/cookie-stand/README.md

 ## Comments & Reflections Lab 09

 * How did this go, overall
+Well kind of weird from the standpoint I got stuck trying to make the document.querySelectorAll() method work in re-tabulating the hourly and daily totals.
+After spending almost an hour I relooked at how I had my JS setup with creating that last row.
+I decided that I could reuse that code by creating a function and then in the first line added `Table deleteRow()` to the original totals.
+I was shocked when it worked!
+Pretty happy with myself until I was concerned that maybe this wasn't the intention or if I was "breaking" a rule with what what discussed in class this morning.
+After showing the T/A I was told this was absolutely available as a method.
+So "Googl-ing" *REALLY* does work.

 * What observations or questions do you have about what you’ve learned so far?
+I will admit I felt really far from success after today's lecture.
+Luckily between my notes and the code discussed around the Event Handler steps I was pretty successful but I am not confident with it at all.
+It did feel good though to at least get the last original row deleted and replaced with the new data.
+That felt really good because I felt like I did that on my own.

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
+For the JS portion almost 2 hours, and a little more than an hour to continue playing with the CSS.
+Prior to I thought it would be a lot of back and forth with the T/As.